-You’ll have your hands free for the luggage before the plane and then, especially on a long haul flight, when your baby falls asleep in a sling, you’ll may be able to snooze without fear of dropping your precious one on the floor.
+You’ll have your hands free for the luggage before the plane and then, especially on a long-haul flight, when your baby falls asleep in a sling, you may be able to snooze without fear of dropping your precious one on the floor.
 It might work with a toddler too if they are calm enough.
-Ours is too active even in sleep, so unfortunately this technique doesn’t work for us anymore.
+Ours is very active even in sleep, so, unfortunately, this technique doesn’t work for us after she turned, 1,5.

 Bulk seats and bassinets